1980 Tampa Bay Buccaneers season: Week 3: at Dallas Cowboys

-September 21, 1980, at Texas Stadium, Irving, Texas

 In a reversal of the previous two weeks, the Buccaneers set several team offensive records, but were unable to come away with a win as their defense was unable to stop the Dallas offense.
 Doug Williams had his best day yet, completing 17 of 30 passes for 258 yards while rushing seven times for 77 yards and a touchdown.
 Williams' 335 total yards, the team's 442 total yards, and the team's 312 first-half yards all set new team records.
 Cowboys quarterback Danny White threw for 244 yards and three touchdowns, and Tony Dorsett carried 20 times for 100 yards.
 After Jimmie Giles beat Dallas safeties Charlie Waters and Dennis Thurman for a second-quarter touchdown, Waters and Thurman took turns intercepting Williams in the second half.
 Waters' interception led to the Cowboys' game-winning drive, while Thurman's interception ended any hopes of a Buccaneer comeback.
 Missing three starters, the defense was unable to put any pressure on White.
 A fourth starter, Cecil Johnson, was lost in the second half.

 Week 4: vs Cleveland Browns

-September 28, 1980, at Tampa Stadium, Tampa, Florida

 Cleveland Browns quarterback Brian Sipe set a team record by completing 13 consecutive passes en route to passing for 318 yards, the highest total that Tampa Bay had allowed to date.
 He beat a Buccaneer blitz to hit former Dallas great Calvin Hill for a touchdown that gave the Browns a 30–13 lead.
 Despite going into the final two minutes with a two-touchdown deficit, the Buccaneers continued to rally, scoring on a 7-yard pass to Jerry Eckwood with 45 seconds left.
 They were able to recover the ensuing onside kick, but were not able to score again in the remaining time.
 Doug Williams completed 30 passes for 337 yards.
 Two first-quarter touchdown opportunities ended with penalties, forcing the Buccaneers to settle for field goals which provided the margin of defeat.
 Injuries again were a factor, as the inexperienced Dave Logan aided a second-quarter Cleveland drive by committing penalties on two consecutive plays, and free safety Cedric Brown was badly missed.